openmobilityfoundation/mobility-data-specification/metrics/README.md

 **If the query returns fewer than `10` trips in a count, then that row's count value is returned as "-1".** Note "0" values are also returned as "-1" since the goal is to group both low and no count values together for privacy.

 The OMF suggests a k-value of 10 is an appropriate starting point for safe anonymization, absent analysis and a further decision from the agency.
-As Metrics is in [beta](#beta-feature), this value may be adjusted in future releases and/or may become dynamic to account for specific categories of use cases and users.
-To improve the specification and to inform future guidance, beta users are encouraged to share their feedback and questions about k-values on this [discussion thread](https://github.com/openmobilityfoundation/mobility-data-specification/discussions/622).
+This value may be adjusted in future releases and/or may become dynamic to account for specific categories of use cases and users.
+To improve the specification and to inform future guidance, users are encouraged to share their feedback and questions about k-values on this [discussion thread](https://github.com/openmobilityfoundation/mobility-data-specification/discussions/622).

 The k-value being used is always returned in the Metrics Query API [response](/metrics#response-1) to provide important context for the data consumer on the data redaction that is occurring.